MADH95/JSONLoader/README.md

 }
 ```

-These are all vanilla regions:
+These are all the vanilla regions that you can use for your encounters:
 Alpine, Forest, Midnight, Midnight_Ascension, Pirateville, Wetlands

 ## Gramophone

-The latest version of JSON Loader allows you to add music tracks to the Gramophone in Leshy's cabin.
+JSONLoader also allows you to add music tracks to the Gramophone in Leshy's cabin.
 To do this, your file needs to end in '_gram.jldr2' and should look like this:

 ```json